top of page

 Modeling Resilience as a Multidimensional Protective Factor in Transgender Health Disparities

-This is a large, multi-phase study where we will be developing a novel measure of resilience for transgender participants and validating this measure.
-We will then be using this measure in a longitudinal study to evaluate whether resilience, as understood from the experiences of transgender communities, buffers the effects of stressors and promotes better health outcomes.
+This is a large, multi-phase study where we are developing a novel measure of resilience for transgender and nonbinary participants and validating this measure.
+We are using this measure in a longitudinal study to evaluate whether resilience, as understood from the experiences of trans and nonbinary communities, buffers the effects of stressors and promotes better health outcomes.

 Researchers: This study is led by Dr. Jae Puckett, Dr. Em Matsuno (Arizona State University), and Dr. Paz Galupo (Wash U, St. Louis).

-Overall Aims: The primary aims of this study are to develop and validate a novel measure of resilience for transgender participants and to explore whether resilience buffers the impact of minority stressors or promotes better health outcomes when measured with this scale.
-Past research has largely attempted to fit transgender people's experiences into cisgender frameworks, including areas such as resilience research.
-As such, we see that many of the measures in the literature do not adequately reflect the experiences of transgender people.
+Overall Aims: The primary aims of this study were to develop and validate a novel measure of resilience for trans and nonbinary participants and to explore whether resilience buffers the impact of minority stressors or promotes better health outcomes when measured with this scale.
+Past research has largely attempted to fit trans and nonbinary people's experiences into cisgender frameworks, including areas such as resilience research.
+As such, we see that many of the measures in the literature do not adequately reflect the experiences of trans and nonbinary people.
 Because of this, research is limited in terms of what can be accurately measured when it comes to resilience.

 What's included in this study?
-We are starting by developing the measure based on our prior data collection efforts and a review of the resilience literature.
-We then gathered community input using participatory research methods, as well as input from experts in transgender health research.
+We started by developing the measure based on our prior data collection efforts and a review of the resilience literature.
+We then gathered community input using participatory research methods, as well as input from experts in transgender health research and the Trans-ilience Community Board.
 After this, we validated the measure in a large study and we are now following participants' experiences for 2.5 years to understand what role resilience, as measured with this new scale, plays in health outcomes.

 What's the current status of this study?
 This study began winter 2022 and is ongoing.
 We have developed the measure through an iterative, community-engaged process and refined it extensively.
 The measure was developed initially based on a review of 10 years of qualitative research on resilience, along with data from our past research studies on resilience.
-We then gathered input from our community advisory board and from a series of 5 focus groups, finished in the Fall 2023.
-We have completed the baseline portion of our longitudinal study (in March 2024) and we will be gathering data every 6 months for 2.5 years total.
+We then gathered input from our community advisory board and from a series of 5 focus groups, finished in the Fall 2023, as well as from experts in trans health research.
+We have completed gathering data from four of our five timepoints, with data collection projected to end July 2026.

 What are the findings from this study?
-We are still in the process of conducting this study but are looking forward to sharing findings as soon as we have them!
+We are still in the process of conducting this study and will share more updates as things progress.
+Here are a few papers we have published from this work so far:

 Funders: This study is funded by the National Institute on Minority Health and Health Disparities (NIMHD).